-Memory care in Alabama provides a living environment including room and board and medical services for people with Alzheimer’s disease or other dementia.
+Memory care in Alabama provides room and board and personal care for people with Alzheimer’s disease or other dementia.
 In state regulations, memory care is officially called “specialty care assisted living facilities for residents with dementia or Alzheimer’s symptoms.”
 These homes are also known as “Dementia Care Facilities” or “Alzheimer’s Care Facilities”.
 They fall under three categories:

 – Family: two or three residents.
 This is often called “adult foster care.”

 – Group: between three and 16 residents.
 These are often called “board and care homes.”

 – Congregate: Cares for 17 or more residents.
 These are often called “assisted living.”

 Every resident in Alabama’s specialty care receives general supervision and health services.
 Importantly, these communities do not provide medical care, though assistance with activities of daily living like eating and grooming may also be provided.
 A detailed screening is required before admittance, to assess someone’s physical and mental states.
 The screening must also determine whether the home can fulfill that person’s needs.
-People with chronic health conditions requiring full-time nursing care may not be admitted into specialty care homes.
+People with chronic health conditions requiring medical or full-time nursing care may not be admitted into specialty care homes.

 Alabama has some of the least expensive assisted living in the nation.
 The average cost of memory care per month is $4,233 monthly.
 The state’s most expensive place for memory care is the Birmingham area, where memory care costs about $4,859 monthly.
 The least expensive city for memory care is Tuscaloosa, for about $3,828 per month.